Examples of Groupthink: Instances of Collective Decision-Making

 In the grand chessboard of global politics and economics, polarization is a strategic move, a gambit that can shape the masses’ perception of reality.
 It is a classic example of groupthink, where individuals are directed to see or hear nothing but what they are guided towards.

-Often controlled by those in power, the media creates narratives that agitate the populace.
+The media, often controlled by those in power, creates narratives that agitate the populace.
 As a result, people willingly surrender their freedoms in the name of security.
 The threat, however, is often a mythical construct, a phantom pawn in the chess game designed to control the masses.

 Consider the geopolitical tensions between the West and Russia.
 The powers that be hope for an attack on a smaller NATO nation to justify further restrictions on freedom.
 This is a strategic move, a sacrifice of a pawn to gain an advantage in the game.
 However, the real war is not against a foreign power but against the people of the West.